pabllopf/Algorithm-Collection/README.md

 # Algorithm-Collection
-Collection of algorithms made in C ++.
+Collection of algorithms made in C++.